pacoalcantara/japanese-nlptools/README.md

-Tools for the analysis of Japanese language text
+Syntactic analysis tools for Japanese language text
 ================================================

 Example implementations of Yahoo Japan's APIs for the analysis of Japanese text: